 No, our filters are designed to take out only harmful contaminants, micro-organisms and heavy metals; and they leave in the good-for-you trace minerals such as sodium, potassium, phosphorous, calcium and magnesium.

 + Do Planet Matters filters remove Fluoride?

-+ What makes the Ionic-Adsorption Micro-Filtration System the BEST?
++ What makes the Planet Matters ENVIRONMENTAL TECHNOLOGIES Ionic-Adsorption Micro-Filtration System the BEST?

 + Will the Ionic-Adsorption Micro-Filtration System wear out?

 The filter will not wear out, per se.
-However, the maximum filtering capability gradually diminishes and when the water flow is too low, it¹s time to replace the system.
+However, the maximum filtering capability gradually diminishes and when the water flow is too low, it’s time to replace the system.
 This is basically a function of the quality of the source water you want to filter.

 + Who performs the tests for the filters efficacy and for what elements specifically?

 In the United States, water filtration products are tested by independent laboratories to verify the exact capabilities and performance.
 All Planet Matters filters are extensively tested by only the highest quality US approved laboratories certified to test under the strictest EPA protocols.
 The gallon volume of filtration capacity is tested to NSF/ANSI Standards 42 & 53 by Broward Testing laboratories.
 In addition, Planet Matters filters have been tested in sixteen (16) foreign countries.
 All five areas of contamination “A,B,C,D and R” are tested.
 See Laboratory Test results for exact percentage reduction.